The Adaptive Assessment Advantage

 Students are graded on a scale that accounts for the difficulty of questions answered, as each student is asked a different set of questions.
 In traditional testing, regardless of the question’s complexity, everyone gets a point for a correct answer.
 However, adaptive assessments give more weight to harder questions than easier questions.
 This way of scoring provides instructors with a more accrual picture of a student’s ability level.

 Now more than ever, it is crucial for schools to meet every student’s learning needs, especially since school closures during COVID-19 contributed to a widening achievement gap.
-For students, adaptive assessments provide questions that are appropriate for their abilities, resulting in a positive testing experience and tailored instruction needed to improve learning based on results.
+For students, adaptive assessments provide questions appropriate for their abilities, resulting in a positive testing experience and tailored instruction needed to improve learning based on results.
 For teachers, adaptive tests give the information needed to effectively and efficiently personalize teaching.
-Many vendors offer adaptive learning and assessment technologies to schools; however, it’s important to make sure that the technology contributes to the overall goal of impacting student achievement at every level.
+Many vendors offer adaptive learning and assessment technologies to schools, leading to adaptive assessment advantage; however, it’s important to make sure that the technology contributes to the overall goal of impacting student achievement at every level.
 Adaptive assessments can be an invaluable tool in the classroom and will no doubt drive the future of learning.

 Get In Touch